jjrodcast/NoteApp/README.md

 ## Future work
 This repository is still in progress, the following functionalities are:

-* ***Testing:** In this feature we will implement unit testing for all the features and for dependency injection with Hilt Test*
+* ***Testing:** In this feature we will implement unit testing for all the features and for dependency injection with Hilt Test.
+Last changes contains some test for DAO with Room (data module) and Repository Test (app module)*
 * ***Search:** This feature is still in progress for searching notes in the main screen*
 * ***Paging:** For this feature we will implement Paging with the Paging library 2 or maybe 3*